bioball/mandolin/README.md

 ### Either

-A disjoint union of `Left` and `Right`, and is right-biased. `map` and `flatMap` are only called if it is a Right.
+A disjoint union of `Left` and `Right`, and is right-biased. `map` and `flatMap` are only called if it is a `Right`.
 This is similar to an `Option`, in that `Left : None :: Right : Some`.
 The difference is that a `Left` can also hold values.

 ## Types

 This library makes no assumptions about type safety.
 The approach, rather, is to use Reads combinators to serialize monads that follow certain sets of rules.
-For example, in Scala, an Option of a string is notated as such:
+For example, in Scala, an `Option` of a `String` is notated as such:

 ```scala
 Option[String]